 Extensive Expertise In Mediation

-Divorce Guru Alan Finkel is able to handle ALL of your divorce needs, whether it be mediation, divorce or custody related.
+Divorce Guru Alan Finkel is able to handle ALL of your divorce needs, whether it be mediation, collaborative divorce, litigation or legal separation.

 Welcome To The Law Offices Of Alan L. Finkel

 Divorce Process in New York

 Divorce is an extremely difficult, highly stressful time, full of emotional upheaval and confusion for both of the spouses who are involved and their children.
 Taking the time to become familiar with the divorce process and its terms before you contact a divorce attorney in New York is the best path to reducing your stress and preparing yourself to move on from your marriage as easily as possible.